codurance/site/_posts/2016-05-25-a-simple-TDD-environment-in-haskell.md

 ```

-So to test a function you add a function in your test file, usually the same name with a ‘test’ prefix, which takes as parameters the inputs to your function under test and the expected output.
-Then using Hspec, which is based on Rspec, you describe what you are testing.
+So to test a function, you add a function in your test file, usually the same name with a ‘test’ prefix.
+This function takes the inputs to your function under test and the expected output as parameters.
+Then using Hspec you describe what you are testing.
 As you can see the ‘it’ part is written in the test function.
 You can of course omit this helper function and write all your tests under ```main = hspec $ do```, which may be nicer if you want to describe in more detail what each individual test is testing.

 Bowling.hs